Language(s): English, Arabic, English, Portugués, Español

 Extract: 2 min.
 Total length:

-Credits: TransTel GmbH, Germany, publisher.
-UNESCO Culture Sector, producer ; UNESCO TV, producer.
+Credits: TransTel GmbH, Germany, producer.
+UNESCO Culture Sector, co-producer ; UNESCO TV, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9